Albert Sidney Johnston: American Civil War

+On August 31, 1861, President Davis submitted five nominations for the rank of full general to C.S Congress, with seniority dates as follows: Samuel Cooper, effective May 16; Albert Sidney Johnston himself, effective May 30; Robert E. Lee, effective June 14; Joseph E. Johnston, effective July 4; and P. G. T. Beauregard, effective July 21.
+Joseph Johnston, who had anticipated being ranked first, was placed fourth, behind a presidential associate friendship with Albert Sidney Johnston, an officer whose colonelcy was relatively recent (Lee), and the head of the army's administrative functions (Cooper).
+The Seniority Crisis of 1861 represented a critical juncture in the Confederate Army's leadership, resulting in a notable estrangement between Jefferson Davis and Joseph E. Johnston.
+This crisis originated from the decision to rank officers based on their seniority, which positioned Johnston as the fourth among the five full generals.
+Joe Johnston's formal objection to this decision played a substantial role in the deterioration of command relationships within the Confederate high command.

 Early in the Civil War, Confederate President Jefferson Davis decided that the Confederacy would attempt to hold as much territory as possible, distributing military forces around its borders and coasts.
 In the summer of 1861, Davis appointed several generals to defend Confederate lines from the Mississippi River east to the Allegheny Mountains.
 Aged 58 when the war began, Johnston was old by Army standards.
 He came east to offer his service for the Confederacy without having been promised anything, merely hoping for an assignment.

 The most sensitive, and in many ways, the most crucial areas, along the Mississippi River and in western Tennessee along the Tennessee and the Cumberland rivers were placed under the command of Maj.
 Gen. Leonidas Polk and Brig.
 Gen. Gideon J. Pillow.
 The latter had initially been in command in Tennessee as that State's top general.
 Their impolitic occupation of Columbus, Kentucky, on September 3, 1861, two days before Johnston arrived in the Confederacy's capital of Richmond, Virginia, after his cross-country journey, drove Kentucky from its stated neutrality.
 The majority of Kentuckians allied with the U.S. camp.
 Polk and Pillow's action gave U.S. Brig.
 Gen. Ulysses S. Grant an excuse to take control of the strategically located town of Paducah, Kentucky, without raising the ire of most Kentuckians and the pro-U.S. majority in the State legislature.